The Dark and the Wicked Ending, Explained

 The Dark and the Wicked Plot Synopsis

-In the first part of the film, Bertino takes his time to build a dark and claustrophobic setting.
-Louise and Michael’s guilt of leaving their mother to look after their father on her own become evident in their respective sense of shame.
-But then, almost inevitably, their mother dies, after chopping off her fingers and hanging herself, and they are left to fend for themselves.
-The two of them, alone in that large acreage, surrounded only by bleating goats and moaning winds, they inherit their mother’s curse and start seeing things.
+In the film’s first part, Bertino takes his time to build a dark and claustrophobic setting.
+Louise and Michael’s guilt of leaving their mother to look after their father on her own becomes evident in their respective sense of shame.
+But then, almost inevitably, their mother dies after chopping off her fingers and hanging herself, and they are left to fend for themselves.
+The two of them, alone in that large acreage, surrounded only by bleating goats and moaning winds, inherit their mother’s curse and start seeing things.

 The Dark and the Wicked Ending